Sefiraat/Netheopoiesis/README.md

 you discover one, so watch out for in-game feedback, for example black particles mean the plants cannot breed, so you best stop trying!

+With a whopping 65 seeds currently available you'll have to do a lot of experimentation!

 *Hint: Breeding a purifying seed with another of the same type is a good way to discover new seeds each time you find a new one*